dani8439/slice-nyc/mvp-notes.md

 Extra:
 User can rate restaurant as well.
 By toppings.
 (Can see all pepperoni pizza in Manhattan, ex.)
-(Just a further filtering tool)
+(Just a further filtering tool) -- Nope, topping must be part of MVP for project to work.